Chuck Stuart (ice hockey)

-Charles Edward Stuart (born November 12, 1935) is a Canadian former professional hockey center.
+Charles Edward Stuart (November 12, 1935 – January 12, 2004) was a Canadian professional hockey center.

 Career

 Stuart played in the Eastern Hockey League for the Johnstown Jets, Charlotte Clippers, Philadelphia Ramblers, Knoxville Knights and Charlotte Checkers.
 He ranks second in the league's all-time scoring history with 1121 points.
 He also set a record in the 1962–63 season with 78 goals in 66 games.

+Death

+Stuart died from cancer in Charlotte, North Carolina, on January 12, 2004, at the age of 68.